aisikbay/N-Queens/README.md

 # N-Queens
-The n-queens problem is that of placing _n_ queens on an _n_ x _n_ chess board such that no queens can attack each other.
+Problem: The n-queens problem is that of placing _n_ queens on an _n_ x _n_ chess board such that no queens can attack each other.
 Queens can advance any number of spaces vertically, horizontally, or diagonally.
-As this problem has a lower bound of n=4, the following is the base example.
+As this problem has a lower bound of _n_=4, the following is the base example.

 # Example
 <img align="left" src="https://user-images.githubusercontent.com/94331548/243140235-f6fd78a1-9571-482f-8b00-0b49689475a5.png">The first queen is placed in the first available position with no issue.